Skip to content

 Interim steering

-During the founding phase the founders steward the council.
-A standing steering committee is seated as founding members join — the founders' interim authority is temporary by design.
+During the founding phase the founders run the council.
+A standing steering committee is seated as founding members join.

 Decisions